docarray/docarray/docs/user_guide/storing/docindex.md

 print(f'{results=}')
 ```

-In the example above you can see how to form a hybrid query that combines vector similarity search and filter search
+In the example above you can see how to form a hybrid query that combines vector similarity search and filtered search
 to obtain a combined set of results.

-What kinds of atomic queries can be combined in this way depends on the backend.
+The kinds of atomic queries that can be combined in this way depends on the backend.
-Some can combine text search and vector search, others can perform filters and vectors search, etc.
+Some backends can combine text search and vector search, while others can perform filters and vectors search, etc.
 To see what backend can do what, check out the [specific docs](#document-index).

-## Access Documents by id
+## Access documents by `id`

-To retrieve a Document from a Document Index, you don't necessarily need to perform some fancy search.
+To retrieve a document from a Document Index, you don't necessarily need to perform a fancy search.

-You can also access data by the id that as assigned to every Document:
+You can also access data by the `id` that was assigned to each document:

 ```python
 # prepare some data